segasai/q3c/README.md

 - q3c_poly_query(ra, dec, poly) -- returns true if ra, dec is within the postgresql polygon poly specified as an array of right ascensions and declinations.

-- q3c_ipix2ang(ipix) -- returns a 2-array of (ra,dec) corresponding to ipix.
+- q3c_ipix2ang(ipix) -- returns a two-element array of (ra,dec) corresponding to a given ipix.

-- q3c_pixarea(ipix, bits) -- returns the area corresponding to ipix at level bits (1 is smallest, 30 is the cube face) in steradians.
+- q3c_pixarea(ipix, bits) -- returns the area corresponding to a given ipix at the pixelisation level given by bits (1 is smallest, 30 is the cube face) in steradians.

-- q3c_ipixcenter(ra, dec, bits) -- the function returning the ipix value of the pixel center of certain depth covering the specified (ra,dec)
+- q3c_ipixcenter(ra, dec, bits) -- returns the ipix value of the pixel center at certain pixel depth covering the specified (ra,dec)

 - q3c_version() -- returns the version of Q3C that is installed